-The Corporation's executive compensation program is structured into three main components: base salary, annual incentives (bonuses) and long-term incentives, including stock options ("Options") granted pursuant to the Corporation's 2011 Stock Option Plan, which was replaced by the new 2015 Stock Option Plan of the Corporation, restricted share units ("RSU") granted pursuant to the restricted share unit plan (the "RSU Plan") adopted by the Board of Directors on June 21, 2016 and deferred share units ("DSU") granted pursuant to the deferred share unit plan (the "DSU Plan") adopted by the Board of Directors on June 21, 2016.
+The Corporation's executive compensation program is structured with three main components: base salary, annual incentives (bonuses) and long-term incentives, including stock options ("Options") granted pursuant to the Corporation's 2015 Stock Option Plan, restricted share units ("RSU") granted pursuant to the Restricted Share Unit Plan (the "RSU Plan") adopted by the Board of Directors on June 21, 2016 and deferred share units ("DSU") granted pursuant to the Deferred Share Unit Plan (the "DSU Plan") adopted by the Board of Directors on June 21, 2016.
 The following discussion describes the Corporation's executive compensation program by component of compensation and discusses how each component relates to the Corporation's overall executive compensation objective.
 In establishing the executive compensation program, the Corporation believes that:

-- (a) base salaries provide an immediate cash incentive for the Named Executive Officers and should be at levels competitive with peer companies that compete with the Corporation for business opportunities and executive talent; - (b) annual incentive bonuses encourage and reward performance over the fiscal year compared to predefined goals and objectives and reflect progress toward company-wide performance objectives and personal objectives; and - (c) Options, RSUs and DSUs ensure that the Named Executive Officers are motivated to achieve long-term growth of the Corporation and continuing increases in shareholder value, and provide capital accumulation linked directly to the Corporation's performance.
+- (a) base salaries provide an immediate cash incentive for the NEOs and should be at levels competitive with peer companies that compete with the Corporation for business opportunities and executive talent; - (b) annual incentive bonuses encourage and reward performance over the fiscal year compared to predefined goals and objectives and reflect progress toward company-wide performance objectives and personal objectives; and - (c) Options, RSUs and DSUs ensure that the NEOs are motivated to achieve long-term growth of the Corporation and continuing increases in shareholder value, and provide capital accumulation linked directly to the Corporation's performance.

-The Corporation places equal emphasis on base salary and Options, RSUs and DSUs as short-term and long-term incentives, respectively.
 Annual incentive bonuses are related to performance and may form a greater or lesser part of the entire compensation package in any given year.